 There are numerous stories of bison sightings around Berijam lake and how threatening they can be when they get aggressive.
 Leopard sightings are rare, though the big cats are known to be present in this region.
 One should remember not to venture deep in the woods, as that is the big cats' territory.

-2. Pine Forests
+2. Pine Forest

 Mild adventure seekers can plan a minor trekking session around the famous Guna caves.
 Guna caves are the natural caves that became more popular after this became the backdrop for a namesake Tamil movie made in the nineties.
 This is probably the only cave to be named after a movie title in the world.
 The caves are now off-limits to tourists and the entry is sealed with grilled gates.
-Such restrictions became essential as the caves had a history of numerous suicides and accidental deaths.
+Such restrictions became essential as the caves had a history of many suicides and accidental deaths.

-The path leading to the cave is in the middle of a pine forest, so one should consider the pine forests as the main attraction.
+The path leading to the cave is in the middle of a pine forest, so one should consider the pine forest as the main attraction.
 It offers plenty of photo opportunities, and one can walk for hours in the vicinity.
-It is certainly not a strenuous trek, and any reasonably healthy individual can enjoy the walk.
+It is not a strenuous trek, and any reasonably healthy individual can enjoy the walk.

 3. Private Waterfalls

-5. Bajji Stalls
+5. Bajji Stalls Around the Lake

-Bajji is a great street food, so I don't have to refer a specific place.
+Bajji is a great street food, so I don’t have to refer a specific place.
 Look for any Bajji stall on the streets surrounding the lake or market area.
-Choose the one with the biggest crowd, as it is an affirmation of quality.
+Choose the one with the biggest crowd, as an affirmation of quality.

 6. Hot Chocolate Shops